jmalmari/hid-rd.hpp/README.md

 - compile time byte array for the descriptor data
 - supports only Short Items (1-5 bytes)
-- type safe data for items, e.g. UsagePage with argument Pointer leads to compiler error (*usage* type, not *usage page* type)
+- type safe data for items, e.g. UsagePage with argument Pointer leads to compiler error (Pointer is *usage*, not *usage page*)
 - automatically packs data arguments using the least amount of bytes

 It doesn't check everything for you.
 You still have to pay attention